 - Severe lower abdominal pain

-The most common causes of tubal blockage is due to pelvic inflammatory disease.
-PID is often caused due to an STD (Sexually Transmitted Disease).
 In many cases, it has been observed that in the absence of an active pelvic infection, many times a previous infection could still pose a high risk of a blockage.

 Other causes of blocked Tubes: